The Importance of Warehouse Health and Safety

 - Security personnel: Security guards or personnel responsible for maintaining warehouse security may work alone, especially during non-business hours.

-It's crucial for employers to recognise these scenarios and implement appropriate safety measures, communication protocols, and training to ensure the well-being of lone workers in the warehouse.
-A lone worker policy, should be established to address the specific risks, and needs of warehouse employees who may find themselves working alone, even in an environment where teamwork is predominant.
+It's crucial for employers to recognise these scenarios and implement appropriate safety measures, communication protocols, and training to ensure the wellbeing of lone workers in the warehouse.
+A warehouse lone worker policy, should be established to address the specific risks, ensuring HSE compliance and worker safety.
 Up-to-date and comprehensive lone worker risk assessments should also be carried out.
 This helps to mitigate potential risks and provide a safer working environment for all warehouse workers.

 When we think about workplace hazards, our minds may automatically go to machinery and heavy lifting.
 However, other environmental risks such as slips, trips, and falls can be just as dangerous and should not be overlooked.